ppiecuch/godot/GCW0.md

 		env.extra_suffix += '.gcw0'
 ```

-(that change and some others necessery for gcw0 are in my fork at https://github.com/ppiecuch/frt)
+(that change and some others necessery for gcw0 are in my fork at https://github.com/ppiecuch/frt - look there for actual version)

 ### Build script